-Developments in the field make this type of career more dynamic, which isn’t common now for other conventional electrician jobs.
+Developments in the field make this career more dynamic than other conventional electrician jobs.

-Some innovations that appeared within recent years that indicate the outbreak for the profession include:
+Some innovations in recent years that indicate the outbreak for the profession include:

-- The increased adoption of localized power sources such as hydro, wind, and solar.
+- Increased adoption of localized power sources such as hydro, wind, and solar

-- Discovery of hydraulic fracturing, a new gas drilling technique, that revolutionized the position of America in the global energy market.
+- Discovery of hydraulic fracturing that revolutionized the U.S.’s position in the global energy market

-- The increased power and decreased size of computers together with the development of the IoT (Internet of Things).
+- Increased power and decreased size of computers, together with the development of the Internet of Things (IoT)

 Industrial electricians are responsible for a wide range of tasks.

-They also develop electrical systems of the new generation of gas and oil extraction equipment used in hydraulic fracturing and do a lot more types of wiring work.
+- Developing electrical systems for the new generation of gas and oil extraction equipment used in hydraulic fracturing

 The easiest way to determine the work of industrial electricians is to look at their work settings.